awsdocs/aws-cdk-guide/doc_source/serverless_example.md

 --------

-# Creating a Serverless Application Using the AWS CDK<a name="serverless_tutorial"></a>
+# Creating a Serverless Application Using the AWS CDK<a name="serverless_example"></a>

-This tutorial walks you through how to create the resources for a simple widget dispensing service\.
+This example walks you through how to create the resources for a simple widget dispensing service\.
 It includes:
 + An AWS Lambda function\.
 + An Amazon API Gateway API to call the Lambda function\.
 + An Amazon S3 bucket that contains the Lambda function code\.